MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Configure-Disk-Protection-in-MultiPoint-services.md

 manager: scottman
 ---
 # Configure Disk Protection
-Use the procedures in this topic to enable Disk Protection in Multipoint Services to protect your system volume from unintended updates, to schedule Windows Updates to be retained while Disk Protection is active, to temporarily disable Disk Protection, and to uninstall Disk Protection.
+You can use Disk Protection in Multipoint Services to protect your system volume from unintended updates, to schedule Windows Updates to be retained while Disk Protection is active, to temporarily disable Disk Protection, and to uninstall Disk Protection.

-By enabling Disk Protection in Windows MultiPoint Server 2012, you can protect the system volume (the drive where Windows is installed, usually C:) from unwanted changes.
+By enabling Disk Protection in MultiPoint Services, you can protect the system volume (the drive where Windows is installed, usually C:) from unwanted changes.
 When Disk Protection is enabled, changes made to the system volume are stored in a temporary location so that simply restarting the computer discards them and automatically returns the system to the previous known-good state.

 The administrator can easily install software or make configuration changes by temporarily disabling disk protection.
 In order to keep the system current with Windows Updates and anti-malware definitions, Disk Protection schedules a maintenance window to download and install updates.
 The administrator can also provide a custom script to run during the maintenance window to accommodate any maintenance needs beyond Windows Update.

 ## Enable Disk Protection
 Before you enable Disk Protection, make sure all applications and drivers are installed and up to date, and move your user profiles to a volume that will not be protected.
 If you need to make manual updates after you enable Disk Protection, you can temporarily disable Disk Protection.
 However, it's easiest to get the system into an ideal state before Disk Protection is turned on.

-#### To enable Disk Protection in MultiPoint Services

 1. Log on to the server running MultiPoint Services as an administrator.

 2. Before you enable Disk Protection: